tomasAlabes/tomasAlabes.github.io/blog/_posts/2015-09-16-ES6-Classes-For-Java-Developers.md

 {% endhighlight %}

 When we define a getter (and no setter), the variable becomes read-only with the getter/setter name, but you can still change it when the variable name, "_health" in this case, but is not a good practice!

-Either use the accessors, or don't use them.
+Either use the accessors, or don't.

 {% highlight javascript %}